-Calochortus gunnisonii var. perpulcher (Pecos mariposa lily)
+Calochortus gunnisonii var. perpulcher (Pecos Mariposa Lily)

-Calochortus gunnisonii var. perpulcher (Pecos mariposa lily)
+Calochortus gunnisonii var. perpulcher (Pecos Mariposa Lily)

 Photograph by Robert Sivinski (2004)